dmaerzendorfer/dmaerzendorfer.github.io/_posts/2024-02-07-IntelliSynth.md

 The division of labour here was that I covered the implementation of the usage of the already existing musicautobot model and the output over the Zynthian whilst florian was handling the MIDI interface and file format.

 At the end of the first Thesis we noticed a flaw in it: The prediction of the musicautobot is not in real-time.
-Whilst the model is creating a prediction one has to wait for it to finish.
+Whilst the model is creating a prediction, one has to wait for it to finish.
 This hurts the process of creating music together.

 <figure>
 	<a href="{{site.url}}/assets/img/intellisynth/konzept1.png"><img src="{{site.url}}/assets/img/intellisynth/konzept1.png"></a>